lsst/LDM-493/_platforms.rst

 Publishing Platforms
 =====================

-All Data Management documentation is formally published through a system of two platforms managed by DM: LSST the Docs, and LSST DocHub.
+Two platforms facilitate publication and discovery of all DM documentation: LSST the Docs, and LSST DocHub.
 Publishing all documentation in this system ensures that documentation is consistent in presentation and discoverable.
-This section reviews the functionality of these platforms.
+This section summarizes the functionality of these platforms.

 .. _platforms-ltd: